 What practitioners need to consider in caring with children with ADHD

-The number of children suffering with ADHD has increased 2000% over the past 20 years, as has medication production (Melillo 2017).
+The number of ADHD in children has increased 2000% over the past 20 years, as has medication production (Melillo 2017).
 ADHD is the leading childhood disorder today.
 According to NHMRC (2000) ADHD affects 11% of the child and adolescent population.
-ADHD is also the number one reason for a child to be medicated.
+ADHD in children is also the number one reason for a child to be medicated.

 There are three types of ADHD: Type I, II or III.